kubedb/website/content/articles/deploy-cassandra-via-kubernetes-cassandra-operator/index.md

 ```

 ### Deploy Cassandra via Kubernetes Cassandra operator
 We need to create a yaml configuration to deploy Cassandra database on Kubernetes.
-And we will apply this yaml below,
+We will apply this yaml below:

 ```yaml
 apiVersion: kubedb.com/v1alpha2